 Here’s the correct way to approach the matrix:

 - “I have to do this.
-Once I’m done, I’ll reflect to understand why this got so urgent in the first place.
-This will help me figure out ways to prevent it in the future.”
+Once I’m done, I’ll reflect to understand why this got so urgent in the first place, and this will help me figure out ways to prevent it in the future.”

 - “I need to spend time now to plan and execute this while I have ample time.”